EncodedMind/SIGMOD2025/README.md

 * Cuckoo: We detect cycles by counting the number of elements that have been moved.
 If we reach the total number of elements in the array, then a cycle must necessarily exist.

 * Hopscotch: We rehash when the neighbourhood of a key is full or when there is no availabe slot to move the "empty slot".
+The size of the neighborhood (H) was determined based on the original paper, which suggests H=32 or H=64.
+H=32 provided a slightly better average (-700ms).

 ### Hash functions

-* For hashing functions, we implemented **FNV-1a** and **Murmur-like** variants for performance testing, but they ended up being slower, so we stuck with `std::hash`.
+* For hashing functions, we implemented **CRC** and **Fibonacci Constant** for performance testing, which made the execution faster.
+* The size of each hashtable is the smallest power of 2 equal or larger than the build size.
+This allows us to do faster `%N` operations.
+We doubled this number to leave a larger margin and avoid collisions, which skyrocketed the total performance.

 ---